VN -Index breaks its upward streak

 Comments and recommendations

-Ms. Nguyen Minh Chau, Consultant, Mirae Asset Securities (Vietnam) assessed that VN-Index had the most negative trading week since the collapse due to "tariffs" until now, foreign investors returned to dump their stocks strongly, with a total net selling value of more than 4,600 billion in the whole week, which was also a significant pressure on the index.
+Ms. Nguyen Minh Chau, Consultant, Mirae Asset Securities (Vietnam) assessed that VN-Index had the most negative trading week since the collapse due to "tariffs" until now, foreign investors returned to sell off strongly, with a total net selling value of more than 4,600 billion in the whole week, which was also a significant pressure on the index.
 In general, with many of these warning signals, VN-Index is likely to confirm a short-term peak.

 VN-Index continues to "struggle" with a downward trend this week

-However, in general, in the short term, speculative cash flow is only scattered in individual stocks, no longer spreading to leading groups like in mid-July, showing that the internal strength of the market is weakening, and investors need to be cautious.
+However, in general, in the short term, speculative cash flow is scattered in individual stocks, no longer spreading to leading groups like in mid-July, showing that the internal market force is weakening, and investors need to be cautious.
 VN-Index may continue to struggle, even maintain a downward correction trend this week.

 Investors need to keep a "cool head", turn on defense mode to preserve the achievements of the past 3 months, or at least not to "erode" their capital.
 Therefore, she recommends that at this time, investors need to analyze and select to find "super stocks" for the third quarter of 2025 from the published data of the second quarter, and prepare to buy when a good price range appears.